Packy Lee

-Packy Lee is a stage, television and film actor from Belfast.
+Patrick Lee is a Northern Irish stage, television and film actor.
 He is known for his recurring role on Peaky Blinders as Johnny Dogs.

 Career

 Stage

 His stage career began with a youth production of Oliver! at the Lyric Theatre.
 In 2023, he appeared on stage at the Lyric Theatre portraying Gerry Adams in Owen McCafferty's play Agreement.

 Film and television

 He appeared as Johnny Dogs in the television series Peaky Blinders.
 He was given the role by Peaky Blinders creator Steven Knight after seeing his performance in 2012 film King of the Travellers.

-His television and film appearances have also included Derry Girls, Academy award winning short film The Shore and British television period crime drama series The Frankenstein Chronicles.
+His television and film appearances have also included Derry Girls, Academy award-winning short film The Shore and British television period crime drama series The Frankenstein Chronicles.
 He appeared in 2019 film A Good Woman Is Hard to Find.

-He is set to reprise his role as Johnny Dogs in the Peaky Blinders spinoff film The Immortal Man.
+He reprised his role as Johnny Dogs in the 2026 Peaky Blinders spinoff film The Immortal Man.